 Worst Foods for Your Teeth

-- Too much sugar: Since childhood, we’re told that eating too much candy will give you a cavity.
+- Candy and Other Sugary Foods: Since childhood, we’re told that eating too much candy will give you a cavity.
 That’s partly true!
 Harmful bacteria feed on sugar, so eating sweet foods means more of these bacteria find their way into your mouth.
-If you like to eat sugary foods, be sure you beef up your teeth cleaning routine to make up for it.
+If you like to eat sugary foods, be sure you practice good oral hygiene to make up for it.

-- Starchy carbs: Similar to sugar, the starches in foods like bread, pasta, and potatoes tend to stick to the teeth and accelerate .
+- Starchy Carbs: Similar to sugar, the starches in foods like bread, pasta, and potatoes tend to stick to the teeth and accelerate tooth decay.

-- Hard, chewy, or sticky foods: You don’t have to give up on your favorite snacks, but you should be aware that you have a greater chance of cracking, breaking, or injuring your teeth when you eat foods that are too hard or that pull at your existing dental work.
-You might be in for an emergency dentist appointment if you indulge in these treats.
+- Hard, Chewy, or Sticky Foods: You don’t have to give up your favorite snacks, but you should be aware that you have a greater chance of cracking, breaking, or injuring your teeth when you eat foods that are too hard or that pull at your existing dental work.
+You might be in for an emergency dental appointment if you indulge in these treats too often.

-Our Grand Rapids, MI family dentist knows that healthy teeth are a result of consistent healthy habits.
+Our family dentist in Grand Rapids, MI, knows that healthy teeth are a result of consistent healthy habits.
 We’re always happy to answer any questions you might have about how to take care of your pearly whites.
-To make an appointment with Dr. Suk Jun Yun, call NorthPointe Family Dental and Treatment Center at (616) 288-6134!